<p>Contact: Meghan Ralston 323-681-5224</p>

-The new law will permit pharmacists to furnish the life-saving drug to family members – people who may be in contact with a person at risk of an opiate overdose – or to the patient requesting it, pursuant to guidelines to be developed by the state’s boards of pharmacy and medicine.
-It also ensures education and training for both the pharmacist and the consumer.
+The bill would permit pharmacists to furnish the lifesaving drug to family members, people who may be in contact with a person at risk of an opiate overdose, or to the patient requesting it, pursuant to guidelines to be developed by the state’s boards of pharmacy and medicine.
+It also ensures proper education and training for both the pharmacists and the consumers.

-Naloxone, also called Narcan, was approved by the FDA in 1971 and has been used to reverse opiate overdoses in emergency rooms and ambulances for decades.
-It is non-abusable and works within minutes to restore breathing in people overdosing on opiate drugs such oxycodone and heroin.
-It can be administered either intramuscularly via injection or as a nasal spray.
+Naloxone was approved by the FDA in 1971 and has been used in emergency rooms and ambulances for decades.
+It is generic, non-narcotic, non-abusable and works within minutes to restore breathing in people overdosing on opiate drugs such oxycodone, hydrocodone and heroin.
+It can be administered either intramuscularly via injection or intranasally via a nasal atomizer attached to a syringe.